m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 On the other hand, many games have tools and background libraries built specifically for them.
 In these cases the separation between "engine" and "gameplay" code can get very blurry.

-In general, though, the tools provided by an engine tend to be fairly independent from each other, especially if they're meant to be used in multiple games.
-A physics library doesn't need to know anything about graphics.
-A level editor doesn't need to know anything about physics, nor does an input manager or a sound system, and so on.
-As such, it doesn't make much sense to talk about the overall architecture of an engine – most of these pieces hardly need to fit together at all.
+So there isn't really a generally agreed upon way to build an engine, nor a well-defined architecture of such a thing.
-However, there is one point where almost everything is connected, and that is the **game object**, also known as the **entity**.
+However, there is one concept at the heart of an engine that almost every tool operates on in some way, and that is the **game object**, also known as the **entity**.
-I'll speak about game objects here to separate this concept from the specific idea of an Entity in the Entity-Component-System model.
+I'll speak about game objects here to create some separation between this concept and the specific idea of an Entity in the Entity-Component-System model.

 Game objects are another thing whose definition is quite hard to nail down.
 If you'll forgive the hand-waving, they're _things_ that exist in a game world in a similar, but not quite the same, way to real objects in the real world.
-Things with a purpose and an identity (in the metaphysical sense, not the mathematical).
+Things with a function and an identity (in the metaphysical sense, not the mathematical).

 In order to have any purpose or behavior, game objects need to have some data associated with them.